Q: Composite Superman: good idea or great idea? -- @aleams

 Apparently, you won't have to wait for a future Justice League movie to see DC Comics' World's Finest superheroes team up on the silver screen - although you might think that the next time you see both heroes onscreen, they're kind of acting like blockheads...

 We're just weeks away from the launch of the "second wave"ofDC Comics' New 52, and to mark the occasion, the publisher had released all manner of new art from the six new series making their debut in May, both on their official blog and via carefully orchestrated "leaks" to another website...

 Here at ComicsAlliance, we value our readership and are always open to what the masses of Internet readers have to say.
-That's every week, Senior Writer Chris Sims puts his comics culture knowledge to the test as he responds to your reader questions!
+That's every week, Senior Writer Chris Sims puts his comics culture knowledge to the test as he responds to your reader questions...

 From Blackest Night to Flashpoint, today's super-hero comics are all built around the Big Event.
 But what if those stories had happened forty, fifty, or even sixty years ago?
 That's the question that ComicsAlliance is trying to answer with the help of artist Kerry Callen (who drew the incredible"Silver Age Marvel" pieces), by reimagining how the biggest modern-day DC Comics event comics would have looked in the Silver Age...

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://comicsalliance.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://comicsalliance.com using your original account information.